Cougar at Glacier

 Check-in with Attractions, Parks, and Restaurants Before Visiting

-A quick visit to the attraction’s Facebook page or website will often tell you everything you need to know before your visit.
+A quick visit to the attraction’s Facebook page or website will often include many things you need to know before your visit.

 Do Things During Off Times or Odd Hours

-In years past, your days and evenings would often be spent out on the town.
-It’s safe to say, though, that this summer, you can plan on spending more time either inside your RV or outside at your picnic table.
+Even though you’ll likely have tons of plans filling your days and evenings, you can also plan on spending some time inside your RV or outside at your picnic table.

 Be prepared for that by bringing all the digital or non-digital distractions you desire, including board games, yard games, game systems, cards, Kindles, iPads, whatever floats your boat.

-Additionally, if you’re planning on relying on a hotspot during your trip, you should look up the park on a review site such as Campendium to investigate the strength of the Wi-Fi and cellular signal at the park.
-If there’s no Wi-Fi, there won’t be any Netflix, Hulu, or Disney+.
+Additionally, if you plan on relying on a hotspot during your trip, you should look up the park on a review site such as Campendium to investigate the strength of the park’s Wi-Fi and cellular signal.
+No Wi-Fi means no Netflix, Hulu, or Disney+.
 So plan accordingly and bring lots of DVDs or Blu-rays!

 Smoky Mountain National Park Waterfall How to plan an RV road trip

-Check out Alltrails for a list of the most satisfying trails located at your destination.
+Check out Alltrails for a list of the most satisfying trails at your destination.

 Some other options that will vary in pricing, depending on what you already have at home, include cycling, fishing, kayaking, ATVing, canyoneering, rock climbing, and geocaching!